 The book follows the cycle of day into night into day.
 Through the poems, a busy person can make a little time to breathe, reflect, acknowledge the joys and sorrows that swirl around inside.
 Yes, I include joys, because even with the most arduous caregiving there can be light moments, even with the deepest loss there are many happy memories or for a difficult relationship, a treasured few.

 I’m learning from experience that I can despise the night and make myself miserable longing for the daylight that has faded, or I can try going out into the night, looking for stars, and keeping watch, and being attentive for first light, like robins who start to sing earliest of all the dawn chorus, because robins can see the light even before the sun is over the horizon.

-You may find my Pinterest boards helpful, comforting and, on occasion, good for a chuckle.
+You may also find my Pinterest boards helpful, comforting and, occasionally, good for a chuckle.